- 1 Shawyer’s Cavity Revisited

 Because the cavity will be tested inside a vacuum chamber, it is necessary to have hole(s) in the cavity to the let the air out.
 Otherwise, as the pressure in the vacuum chamber is reduced, the cavity will bulge.

-- “Microwave Propulsion – Progress in the EMDrive Programme” (PDF), Roger Shawyer, SPR Ltd., United Kingdom, International Astronautical Congress 2008 states “280mm”
+- Jump up ↑ “Microwave Propulsion – Progress in the EMDrive Programme” (PDF), Roger Shawyer, SPR Ltd., United Kingdom, International Astronautical Congress 2008 states “280mm”

-- “Microwave Propulsion – Progress in the EMDrive Programme” (PDF), Roger Shawyer, SPR Ltd., United Kingdom, International Astronautical Congress 2008, Section 7 “Demonstrator Engine”
+- Jump up ↑ “Microwave Propulsion – Progress in the EMDrive Programme” (PDF), Roger Shawyer, SPR Ltd., United Kingdom, International Astronautical Congress 2008, Section 7 “Demonstrator Engine”